Luca-Hu/sharePlacesApp-Frontend/README.md

 // --------------------------------------

-5、If you have any questions or advices, please let me know.
+5、If you have any questions or advices, please feel free to contact me.

 My Linken Account： www.linkedin.com/in/yi-hu-58852321a